-Broadview Heights is a decidedly white-collar city, with fully 85.07% of the workforce employed in white-collar jobs, well above the national average.
+Broadview Heights is a decidedly white-collar city, with fully 85.59% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Broadview Heights is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Broadview Heights who work in sales jobs (12.89%), management occupations (12.06%), and office and administrative support (11.84%).
+There are especially a lot of people living in Broadview Heights who work in office and administrative support (12.63%), management occupations (12.44%), and sales jobs (11.59%).

 Also of interest is that Broadview Heights has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Broadview Heights in 2010 was $46,893, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $187,572 for a family of four.

 Broadview Heights is a somewhat ethnically-diverse city.
 The people who call Broadview Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Broadview Heights residents report their race to be White, followed by Asian.
-Important ancestries of people in Broadview Heights include Polish, Italian, Irish, and Hungarian.
+Important ancestries of people in Broadview Heights include Polish, Italian, Irish, and Slovak.

 The most common language spoken in Broadview Heights is English.
 Other important languages spoken here include Slavic languages and Langs. of India.